Saturday Clear. Winds E/NE 15 to 20 km/h.

 Sunday Mostly sunny.
-Slight (20%) chance of a shower in the west.
-Light winds becoming E/SE 15 to 20 km/h in the early afternoon then becoming light in the evening.
-Daytime maximum temperatures in the low to mid 30s.
+Light winds becoming E/SE 15 to 20 km/h in the morning then becoming light in the evening.